-According to the 2018 SHMP, severe summer weather includes thunderstorms, high winds, hail, lightning, tornadoes, extreme heat, and microbursts that typically occur between May and October of each year in Montana.
+For this plan, severe summer weather in Montana includes extreme heat events, hail, heavy rain, and lightning.
 A brief description of these weather phenomena is presented below.
 More information on thunderstorm winds, high winds, and microbursts can be found in 4.2.13 Tornadoes & Windstorms.